Oliverpt-1/Oliver-Tipton-Portfolio/README.md

-`About Me`
+# About Me

+## Oliver Tipton

-My name is Oliver Tipton and I am a senior studying Computer Science at Davidson College.
-Over the past three years, I have studied Computer Science and programming fundamentals such as Object-Oriented Programming, Data Structures, Algorithms, and more.
-I have independently developed blockchain projects, as well as worked with other Davidson students on in-class assignments and independent project ideas.
-In addition to my course load, I have competed at the Division 1 level in wrestling.
-This experience has allowed me to continue to grow in discipline and perservence.
-Some of my other interests include guitar, singing, and rubik's cubing.
+Hello!
+My name is Oliver Tipton, and I am a senior studying Computer Science at Davidson College.
+Over the past three years, I have immersed myself in the world of Computer Science, focusing on programming fundamentals such as Object-Oriented Programming, Data Structures, Algorithms, and more.

-  `Blockchain Dev`:
+### Experience

+I have independently developed blockchain projects and collaborated with fellow Davidson students on various in-class assignments and independent project ideas.
+In addition to my academic pursuits, I have competed at the Division 1 level in wrestling, which has instilled in me a strong sense of discipline and perseverance.

+## Blockchain Development

+### Projects

-  This section of the portfolio contains two projects which I have built in Solidity.
-The first is the DAO, which we will be implementing as a core part of the Davidson Blockchain Club this coming spring.
-The other, is a mock staking protocol which I built as a proof-of-concept.
+This section of my portfolio showcases two projects that I have built using Solidity:

+1. **DAO**: We will be implementing this project as a core part of the Davidson Blockchain Club this coming spring.
+It will serve as our governance protocol for voting, funding delegation, and more.
-  `Spear `:
+2. **Mock Staking Protocol**: This project serves as a proof-of-concept for staking mechanisms.
+It was the first project I built using solidity this past summer.

+## Spear

+[Spear](https://x.com/whale_spear) is a blockchain analysis software that I began developing in November.
+What started as a tool to track wallet addresses in the Solana ecosystem has quickly evolved into a more comprehensive platform.

+### Current Developments

-  Spear (https://x.com/whale_spear), is a blockchain analysis software whcih I started building in November.
-What started out as a way to track wallet addresses in the Solana ecosystem has quickly evolved.
-We are now expanding into the Base ecosystem, including monitoring when virtuals agents launch and graduate, as well as tracking profitable Base whale addresses.
-In addition to these, I am developing an AI Agent which will be running the Spear twitter account starting in February.
-It will do research, watch profitable wallets, and become the only twitter account needed for degens to catch 100x projects early.
+We are now expanding into the Base ecosystem, focusing on:
+- Monitoring when virtual agents launch and graduate.
+- Tracking profitable Base whale addresses.

+Additionally, I am developing an AI Agent that will manage the Spear Twitter account starting in February.
+I am using the ElizaOS framework, written in Typescript.
+This AI will conduct research, monitor profitable wallets, and become the go-to Twitter account for degens looking to catch 100x projects early.

+### Interests

+Outside of my studies and athletics, I have a variety of interests, including:
+- **Music**: I love playing guitar, singing, and learning new styles.
+Most recently, I completed in bluegrass nationals where I went head to head with the best flatpickers in teh country.

+---

+Thank you for taking the time to learn more about me and my projects!